partiql/partiql-lang-kotlin/docs/user/COOKBOOK.md

 # Code Examples

-Code examples on how to use the \SqlName library inside your code base.
+Code examples on how to use the PartiQL library inside your code base.
 Please consult the `kdoc` for more information on individual classes and interfaces.

 ## Java